 The curriculum in this program features clinical rotations, research, and online didactic courses in human genetics, embryology, epidemiology, teratology, clinical genomics, ethics, and counseling.
 Given the cutting-edge nature of this career, students are encouraged to submit suggestions for online courses.

-University of South Carolina (Online)
+University of South Carolina (On-campus)

 University of South Florida (On-campus)